Sanjana-Sarda/DogeSniffer/README.md

 # DogeSniffer 🐩👃

-A standalone IoT device designed for aspring hackers (by aspiring hackers 😎) with BLE/WiFi traffic sniffing capabilities!
+A standalone IoT device designed for aspiring hackers (by aspiring hackers 😎) with BLE/WiFi traffic sniffing capabilities!
 Users can access captured data remotely through an easy-to-use GUI on their personal device.

 ## System Diagram ⚙️